 As a practitioner or lab, your goal is to create quality restorations that fit patients perfectly.
 The only way to predictably accomplish this is by beginning your workflow with consistent and accurate impressions.

 Analog impressions (aside from their inherent patient discomfort) risk deformation.
 They chip, they break.
 They shrink, they take up space, the list goes on…

 Intraoral scanners on the other hand, capture the entire dentition.
 They do it faster, more accurately and studies’ show, more comfortably for your patient.

 With digital impressions, you can review the scan immediately after capture, while your patient still sits in the chair.
 That means any errors can be corrected on the spot.

 This is a huge difference compared to a lab opening a package with your analog impression and having to then tell you that you need to bring your patient back in to take the impression over again.
 Or worse yet, they end up sending you a restoration that doesn’t fit, because they were scared to call you back in the first place.
 The problem is that the restoration is not fitting due to a lack of skill on their part, it’s because your workflow began with an imperfect analog impression.

 According to a survey shared by Straumann, it found that 89% of traditional impressions have one or more detectable errors.
-A UK study found that 44.2% of dental impressions of prepared teeth submitted to three UK dental labs were unsuitable for making a dental restoration.** The list goes on.
+The same UK study found that 44.2% of dental impressions of prepared teeth submitted to three UK dental labs were unsuitable for making a dental restoration.
+The list goes on.